Political positions of Lisa Murkowski: Taxes

 Murkowski is a signer of Americans for Tax Reform's Taxpayer Protection Pledge.

 The National Federation of Independent country Business named Murkowski a Guardian of Small Business for her "outstanding" voting record on behalf of small business owners.

 On December 2, 2017, Murkowski voted for the Tax Cuts and Jobs Act of 2017, citing her desire for job growth and tax reduction.

 In December 2019, Murkowski and Democratic Senator Jeanne Shaheen introduced S. 2942, an amendment to the Internal Revenue Code of 1986 that would provide some contributions be treated as non-taxable contributions to capital in an effort to prevent taxation of Contributions in Aid of Construction (CIAC).
 National Association of Water Companies (NAWC) President and CEO Robert F. Powelson stated that the NAWC was "very grateful for the support and leadership of Senators Shaheen and Murkowski in pushing S. 2942 forward" and that the bill would "allow America’s water companies to continue to provide safe, reliable drinking water and wastewater services to customers at an affordable price by ensuring that the expansion of these services to new customers or new locations does not unfairly burden a utility’s existing customers.”

-In May 2020, along with Mike Braun, John Hoeven, and Kelly Loeffler, Murkowski introduced the Safeguarding Small Business Act, legislation that would end all tax liability associated with loan forgiveness under the Paycheck Protection Program.
+In May 2020, along with Mike Braun, John Hoeven, and Kelly Loeffler, Murkowski introduced the Safeguarding Small Business Act, legislation that would end all tax liability associated with loan forgiveness under the Paycheck Protection Program (PPP).
 Murkowski said lawmakers needed "to give our small businesses whatever help we can to make sure they are able to keep their workers employed and their doors open" and promoted the bill's passage as helping "ensure Alaska’s small business owners are protected under the PPP as intended, giving them much-needed support to overcome the impacts of this pandemic."